Only Restricted Game Hunting Licence (R-Licence) holders are eligible to hunt on public land in NSW.

-You must observe the following conditions each time you enter a State forest under the terms of your R-licence and written permission issued by the NSW Department of Primary Industries (DPI).
+You must comply with the following general written permission conditions each time you hunt on public land under the terms of your R-Licence and written permission issued by the NSW Department of Primary Industries (DPI).

 Breaching any of these conditions is an offence and a range of penalties apply.

 |1.||Interference with operations||You must not interfere with or impede any operations when you are hunting.|

 |2.||Signs, notices and barriers||

 You must obey the directions of any sign, notice or barrier encountered when hunting.|

 You must not remove or deface any sign, notice or barrier.

 |3.||Rights of other users||You must not obstruct or impede the right of any other person while you are hunting.|

 You must not provide false information when applying for your written permission. |